Skip to Main Content

 Burn to a DVD

-2. Make sure there is a blank DVD in the DVD Burner.
+2. If you haven't already, place a blank DVD in the DVD Burner.
 Make sure you select the correct drive.
-The internal DVD burner (it can be located along the right hand edge of the monitor) is the D: drive.
+The internal DVD burner is generally the D: drive.
 If a different drive is shown, click Next drive until the appropriate drive appears in the box.

 3. Click and drag one or more video files to the area labeled Burn List.